 Usually, I will be the only one who will write the blog entries.
 There will be an entry for each lecture and homework.
 You are encouraged to use the comments section to post questions and/or comments.
 Sometimes, the blog may include side comments or stories that I feel are relevant to the course (but are not directly related to the lectures).

 Grading Policy

 Here is a rough split of grades:

-- Scribing Notes/Updating Wikipedia (30-40%)
+- Scribing/Proof-reading Notes (30-40%)

 - Homeworks (40-25%)

-- Paper presentations (30-35%)
+- Updating Wikipedia (30-35%)

 See the next few sections for more details on each of the above components.

 Scribing Notes